 Purpose: This form identifies the probability distributions used in the stochastic hurricane model and provides their justification.

-Provide the probability distribution functional form used for each stochastic hurricane parameter in the model.
+Provide the probability distribution functional form used for each stochastic hurricane parameter in the hurricane model.
 Provide a summary of the justification for each functional form selected for each general classification.

 Include Form S-3, Distributions of Stochastic Hurricane Parameters, in a submission appendix.